-Have you been arrested and charged with exposing your sexual organs in an indecent manner?
+Have you been arrested and charged with exposing your sexual organs in an indecent manner in West Palm Beach?
 This statute prohibits anyone from showing their sexual organs in public or on the private premises of another, or so near thereto as to be seen from such private premises, in a vulgar or indecent manner, or to be naked in public except in any place provided or set apart for that purpose.

 During Spring Break, this crime is broken many times.
 People drink too much and have to pee.
 They pee somewhere in view of other people and are arrested.
 Other times, people drink too much and get “wild” and flash each other or publically masturbate.
 All of these actions can be prosecuted under this statute.
 One man was even prosecuted under this statute for wearing shorts way too short inside a store and his “stuff” became exposed.
 See Ross v.
 State.

 Actions that can violate this statute:

 - Nude Sunbathing